kubernetes/kops/docs/update_kops.md

 sudo mv ./kops /usr/local/bin/
 ```

-You can also rerun rerun [these steps](development/building.md) if previously built from source.
+You can also rerun [these steps](development/building.md) if previously built from source.

 ## Linux